+A single definition is difficult to provide.
 What one considers ethical, might not be for the other.
 Clear rules and regulations don’t exist in that area.
 Marketers make smart use of terms such as ‘responsible’, ‘ethical’, ‘ESG’ (Environmental, Social and Governance), ‘impact’.

 Usually they are used as buzz words to draw your attention away from the facts.
 It’s important to check the investment policy of a particular fund before you buy it to make sure they are genuine.
 Don’t just rely on the name of the tracker/fund.
 Besides, traditional funds are also become more ethical, for example, by excluding gun producers.

 Your conscience may be soothed if your bank adviser tells you that your money does not flow to weapons, hookers, or gambling.
 But have you ever considered the question which fund your adviser offers to the next customer?
 Perhaps an investment product in which the sustainability criteria do not count at all.
 What is the impact of your individual choice?
 Where do you draw the line?

 Some, like Geert Noels, founder of Econopolis (Cleeren, 2018), argue that you should only work with true ethical banks (think NewB) and that banks should make their complete offering ethical and sustainable.
 Only if you go full force into sustainable investments can you create a lever with which you can have an impact.

 Others are less strict for one simple reason.
 The largest providers of sustainable socially responsible investing (SRI) products in Belgium are precisely the large banks, which offer “regular investments” as well as “regular investments”.
 If investors dropped out there, 80 percent of the sustainable investment in our country would disappear.
 (Cleeren, 2018)

 How can you invest ethically?